gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 who claims a sort of especial right in all islands whatsoever; and that is enough to complete the title and give it absolute confirmation.[^95]

-## Chapter VIII: The noble assault and taking of Limerick.
+## Chapter VIII: The noble assault and taking of Limerick

 In the meantime, Duvenald prince of Limerick, having waxed very insolent, and faithlessly withdrawn from his fealty to the king of England, Raymond assembled a strong force of one hundred and